stashed/docs/docs/guides/advanced-use-case/cross-namespace-backup/index.md

 ## Restore into `staging` Namespace

-This section will demonstrate restoring the backed-up volumes in the `staging` namespace using Stash.
+This section will demonstrate restoring the backed-up volumes into the `staging` namespace using Stash.

 **Stop Taking Backup of the Old StatefulSet:**